Extraordinary 12-Day Self-Drive Tour of the Complete Ring Road of Iceland with National Parks

 We recommend starting with the Harpa Concert Hall and Conference Center.
 As Reykjavik's premiere cultural center, Harpa hosts exhibitions, concerts, and festivals all year round.
 It also boasts a facade that features 714 glass panels with LED lighting, making the building a sight to behold at night.

 Next, head to the Perlan Museum, about 2.3 miles (3.7 kilometers) from Harpa.
 Perlan is an interactive museum featuring exhibits and displays about Icelandic nature.
 It's also a hemispherical rotating glass dome that serves as a viewing deck, giving visitors a great look at the cityscape.

 You can also visit the Hallgrimskirkja church, Iceland's tallest church.
 Standing 245 feet (74.5 meters) tall, the church has become one of Reykjavik's most famous landmarks.
 You can walk up the church's tower for some magnificent city views.

 After a day of exploring the city, you'll spend the night in Reykjavik.

 Day 2 - The Golden Circle Attractions

 Day two brings you to some of the best-known natural phenomena in Iceland on the Golden Circle route.

-The next stop is the Geysir geothermal area.
-The famous Geysir is not too active, but amongst the many hot pools and steaming vents, you'll see Strokkur blast water 20 to 40 m (66 to 131 ft) high every few minutes.
+The next stop is the Geysir geothermal area, about 34 miles (55 kilometers) from Thingvellir National Park.
+The famous Geysir is not too active, but amongst the many hot pools and steaming vents, you'll see Strokkur blast water 66 to 131 feet (20 to 40 meters) high every few minutes.